Frequently asked questions

 The body of the deceased is not present at a memorial service, although their ashes can be.
 With direct cremation, the cremation has taken place prior to the memorial service.
 This allows for greater flexibility on timings and location.
 It is often seen as more of a celebration of a person's life, than the mourning of their death.

 Can I go to the cremation?

 If you wish to attend then please let us know in advance so we can arrange it with the crematorium.
-There will be an additional charge for this and, although our service is nationwide, we only use crematoriums in the London area so you may have to travel.
+There will be an additional charge for this and, although our service is nationwide, we only use specific crematoriums so you may have to travel.

 Can you organise a funeral procession, viewing or visitation?

 No, this is not possible with direct cremation.
 You will need the services of a traditional funeral director.

 Why are your services so much cheaper than traditional funeral directors?